sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/rule-templates.md

 api_version: bsm/v1
 metadata:
   name: aggregate
+  namespace: default
+  created_by: admin
 spec:
   description: |
-    An aggregate makes it possible to treat the result of multiple disparate check executions executed across multiple disparate systems as a single result (Event).
-    Aggregates are extremely useful in dynamic environments and/or environments that have a reasonable tolerance for failure.
-    Aggregates should be used when a service can be considered healthy as long as a minimum threshold is satisfied (e.g. are at least 5 healthy web servers? are at least 70% of N processes healthy?).
+    Monitor a distributed service - aggregate one or more events into a single event.
+This BSM rule template allows you to treat the results of multiple disparate check executions – executed across multiple disparate systems – as a single event.
+This template is extremely useful in dynamic environments and/or environments that have a reasonable tolerance for failure.
+Use this template when a service can be considered healthy as long as a minimum threshold is satisfied (e.g. at least 5 healthy web servers? at least 70% of N processes healthy?).
   arguments:
     required:
       - produce_metrics